top of page

 538666_699308368473_1971345858_n.jpg

-A native of Washington, DC, Francesca was recently named to the Virginia Commission for the Arts’ Performing Artists Touring Roster.
+A native of Washington, DC, Francesca is on the Virginia Commission for the Arts’ Performing Artists Touring Roster.
 She has performed nationally at such venues as the Kennedy Center, the National Gallery of Art, and the National Museum of Women in the Arts in Washington, DC, Brookfield Place in New York, and internationally at the American Cathedral in Paris, the Young Soloists Festival in Cascais, Portugal, Villa Esposito in Salerno, Italy, and Teatro della Concordia in Monte Castello di Vibio, Italy, the “Smallest Theater in the World”.
 Half-Italian and fluent in Italian, Francesca travels to Italy yearly to visit family and friends.
 In 2017 she gave a solo recital at San Giorgio Church in Salerno, where most of her Italian family heard her perform live for the first time.
 That concert remains one of her most meaningful performance experiences.

 An effective and innovative teacher, Francesca creates an inclusive and positive learning atmosphere where students feel welcomed, valued, and respected.
 She teaches private applied piano and piano pedagogy courses at The Catholic University of America, and teaches private piano at the University of Virginia.
 She also maintains a thriving private piano studio in northern Virginia, and she taught for several years at Trinity Washington University.
 She is a member of the Music Teachers National Association, the College Music Society, and MusicLink Foundation, and is often invited to judge competitions and give master classes.
 Francesca holds a DMA and MM in Piano Performance from The Catholic University of America, and a BFA in Piano and a BA in Italian from Tulane University.